FideDiff: Efficient Diffusion Model for High-Fidelity Image Motion Deblurring: Related Works

 \subsection{Image Motion Deblurring Methods}

 Image motion deblurring has been widely studied, from traditional handcrafted models to deep learning approaches, with early methods framing it as an inverse problem, using priors like total variation~\citep{661187}, hyper-Laplacian~\citep{Krishnan2009FastID}, or gradient statistics~\citep{10.1145/1360612.1360672, Xu2013unnatural} to regularize deconvolution.
-Recently, CNN and transformer-based methods have dominated, including many end-to-end methods~\citep{Zamir2021restormer, Chen2022simple, kong2023fftformer}. \citet{Park2020multi} progressively removes blur with a multi-temporal recurrent neural network. \citet{xintm2024AdaRevD} uses an adaptive patch exiting reversible decoder, while \citet{miscfilter} introduces a motion-adaptive separable collaborative filter to handle complex motion blur.
+Recently, CNN and transformer-based methods have dominated, including many end-to-end methods~\citep{Zamir2021restormer, Chen2022simple, kong2023fftformer}, facilitating downstream visual understanding such as~\cite{hu2023_uniad, liu2025interacted}. \citet{Park2020multi} progressively removes blur with a multi-temporal recurrent neural network. \citet{xintm2024AdaRevD} uses an adaptive patch exiting reversible decoder, while \citet{miscfilter} introduces a motion-adaptive separable collaborative filter to handle complex motion blur.